bonlang/bonc/internals/ssa.md

 The SSA is very weakly typed with types implemented as functions on bit vectors.

-There are 2 data types, long and word.
-They are both bit vectors with no signedness to them, with long being 64 bits and word being just 32.
+There are 4 data types all bit vectors, 8, 16, 32, and 64.
+They are both bit vectors with no signedness to them.

 ### Operations

 * add - adds two bit vectors of the same size (doesn't care about sign)
 * sub - same as add but subtraction
+* imul - same as add but multiplication (acts as if they are signed)
-* mul - same as add but multiplication
+* umul - same as add but multiplication (acts as if they are unsigned)
 * idiv - divides two bit vectors of the same size (acts as if they are signed)
 * udiv - divides two bit vectors of the same size (acts as if they are unsigned)
+* ret  - returns from the current function

 ### Examples

-%1 =w add $10 $15
+%1 =32 $48
+%2 =32 $52
-%2 =w add %1 $21
+%3 =32 add %1 %2
+ret %3